Rokory/PSToolsAndSamples/README.md

 ## Scripts

+### Menu.ps1

+Example patter for a text-based menu.
+Demonstrates Write-Host, Read-Host, loops and switch constructs.

 ### Classes.ps1

 This script demonstrates the usage of object-oriented features in PowerShell.
 It is recommended to run this in debug mode to understand what's going on.
 The comments will help understanding the concepts.